-There is at this time no U.S. Embassy or other formal U.S. diplomatic presence in Somalia.
+There is no U.S. Embassy or other formal U.S. diplomatic facility in Somalia at this time.
 Consequently, the U.S. government is not in a position to assist or effectively provide services to U.S. citizens in Somalia.
 In light of this and continuous security threats, the U.S. government recommends that U.S. citizens avoid all travel to Somalia.

-The security situation inside Somalia remains unstable and dangerous.
-Terrorist operatives and armed groups in Somalia have demonstrated their intent to attack Somali authorities, the African Union Mission in Somalia (AMISOM), and other non-military targets.
+The security situation in Somalia remains unstable and dangerous.
+Terrorist operatives and armed groups in Somalia continue to attack Somali authorities, the African Union Mission in Somalia (AMISOM), and other non-military targets.
 Kidnapping, bombings, murder, illegal roadblocks, banditry, and other violent incidents and threats to U.S. citizens and other foreign nationals can occur in any region of Somalia.
-In addition, there is a particular threat to foreigners in places where large crowds gather and westerners frequent, including airports, government buildings, and shopping areas.
+In addition, there is a particular threat to foreigners in places where large crowds gather and Westerners frequent, including airports, government buildings, and shopping areas.
 Inter-clan and inter-factional fighting can flare up with little or no warning.
-This type of violence has resulted in the deaths of Somali nationals and the displacement of more than one million people.

-While some parts of south/central Somalia are now under Somali government control with the military support of African Union forces, al-Shabaab has demonstrated the capability to carry out attacks in government-controlled territory with particular emphasis on targeting government facilities, foreign delegations’ facilities and movements, and commercial establishments frequented by government officials, foreign nationals, and the Somali diaspora.
+While some parts of south/central Somalia are now under Somali government control with the military support of African Union forces, al-Shabaab, an Al-Qaida affiliate, has demonstrated the capability to carry out attacks in government-controlled territory with particular emphasis on targeting government facilities, foreign delegations’ facilities and movements, and commercial establishments frequented by government officials, foreign nationals, and the Somali diaspora.
 In February 2012, al-Shabaab announced that it had merged with Al-Qaida.